ReveRoyl/ReveRoyl.github.io/source/_posts/master project.md

 X = np.stack(X_4D)
 ```

-It takes me 1 hour to make the code elegant.
+It takes me 1 hour to make the code logical elegant.

 # May 13th